istio/istio/tests/e2e/README.md

 **Option 1:** Build your own images.

 ```
-# Customize .istiorc with your HUB and optional TAG (example: HUB=costinm TAG=mybranch)
+# Customize .istiorc.mk (at the top of the istio.io/istio source tree) with your HUB and optional TAG
+# it allows you to customize Makefile rules.
+For example:
+cat .istiorc.mk
+HUB=costinm
+TAG=mybranch

+# Build images on the local docker.
+make docker

 # Build images on the local docker.
 make docker

 # Push images to docker registry
 # If you use minikube and its docker environment, images will be  available in minikube for use,
 # you can skip this step.
 make push